 This simple cornbread recipe is wholesome, moist, and extremely easy to mix together and throw into the oven!
-It would be perfect to accompany an soup, dinner, or just have as a snack on these cold fall days.
-I made a batch for dinner a few nights ago, paired with pizza beans (giants beans with tomato sauce, herbs, vegetables, and cheese)
+It is perfect with a soup, dinner, or alone as a snack on these cold fall days.
+I made a batch for dinner a few nights ago, paired with pizza beans (giants beans with tomato sauce, herbs, vegetables, and cheese).

 This past week my best friend, Nora, and I went into the city for a class that we are both a part of.
 Once we got free time to do as we please, Nora and I walked to Union Square Green Market.
 We both LOVE farmers markets, and this one did not disappoint.
-I have been wanting to go for a while, so I was excited that the day and time worked out.
+I have been wanting to go for a while, so I was excited that I found the time for this NYC visit.

 For Halloween, my friends and I got together to carve pumpkins too!
 I roasted the seeds from them all with everything bagel seasoning from Trader Joes, and a little oil.

-- 2 cups milk (non-dairy or dairy would work)
+- 2 cups milk (non dairy or dairy)

 - 1 3/4 cups whole wheat flour

-- Make a well in the center of the dry ingredients, and add the wet mixture.
-Mix until just combined.
+Make a well in the center of the dry ingredients, and add the wet mixture.
+Mix until combined and no flour is visible.

-- Bake for 30-40 minutes, or until the top is lightly golden and a toothpick inserted into the cornbread comes out clean.
+Bake for 30-40 minutes, or until the top is lightly golden and a toothpick inserted into the center of the cornbread comes out clean.